vania020/wro2025-robotek/README.md

     <td align="center"><img src="https://github.com/user-attachments/assets/80568426-a136-48a6-b219-9c05dd3e2584" width="300" height="200"/>
     </td>
     <td>
-     We upgraded the chassis to a modified HiWonder Kit and replaced the infrared sensors with a LiDAR for more accurate obstacle detection.
+    <br> We upgraded the chassis to a modified HiWonder Kit and replaced the infrared sensors with a LiDAR for more accurate obstacle detection.
 The webcam was also switched to a monocular camera.
-The original car motor was replaced by two encoder motors, adapted with gears to drive a single wheel in compliance with competition guidelines.
+The original car motor was replaced by two encoder motors, adapted with gears to drive a single wheel in compliance with competition guidelines.<br><br>

 For the Ackermann steering, we replaced the stepper motor with a servomotor.
 On top of that, we moved away from the Arduino Nano and began implementing the ROS framework.
     </td>